Awareness of Legal Risk in Midwifery Practice

 unspl img

 Aside from the humiliation and stress involved, being a defendant in a negligence lawsuit can adversely affect your quality of life for years.
 Cases are known to drag on for unbelievable periods of time, especially in court systems with congested dockets.
 Even if the case is settled before trial, or the claims against you are not proven in court or dismissed, the negligence claims asserted against you may negatively affect your career for as long as you practice.
 There is nothing positive to be gained from this experience.
-Even an ultimate decision in your favor cannot undo the significant damage and distress you will endure through this, seemingly endless, experience.
+Even an ultimate decision in your favor cannot undo the significant damage and distress you will endure through this seemingly endless experience.

 In any job interview, application for malpractice insurance, or hospital credentialing application, it will probably be necessary for you to report the details of any previous or ongoing claims of midwifery negligence.
 Win or lose, you may have to report your litigation history.
 You also might have to experience the painful process of repeatedly explaining it.
 In essence, this unfortunate experience never really goes away.
 Future hiring managers and recruiters may inquire about any malpractice actions you have been involved in and, in the context of this inquiry, may apply enhanced scrutiny when determining whether or not you are the best candidate for employment.